EfresBR/G4iMGrinder/README.md

 5. G4-iM Grinder version and the G4-iM Grinder database version are now saved in the configuration dataframe of each result.
 6. Added a function to analyze the characteristic and runs of a genome (`GiG.Seq.Analysis`).
 7. Added a function to analyze the biological landmarks affected by the potential quadruplex results (`GiG.df.GenomicFeatures`).
+8. Changed how packages are loaded so they are silent when doing so.
+The function will also check if all dependencies are installed and R version is at least 4.0.
+If any of these fail, and error will be returned asking the user to fix the problem/s before proceeding with the G4-iM Grinder analysis.

 For Version 1.5.95: